andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 ## Our Story

-MoJ
-(And some other bits before and after)
+MoJ (and some other bits before and after)

+We have first hand experience of seeing what failed DDD looks like on a very large scale.
+We have seen in detail how pseudo-DDD is the near enemy[1] or real DDD, and that when it strikes it can make the adoption job all the harder, and make the journey towards shaping a success even more effort.

 ---

-# Part 1: ...
+# Part 1: Failure States

 ---

-Kill misconceptions:
+## Kill misconceptions:
 * There is only one model (that there is only one of anything is a risky view in DDD)
 * There is a blessed team responsible for "the domain model"
-*
+* All the (DDD) things!
+* Are layers a bad thing

 ---

 ## It's in the frikkin' book

 * Work with the teams
 * Work with the domain experts
 * Work with the code